smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 To avoid that, MoeingLink allows shards to prove self-state to others, utilizing MoeingADS's state roots committed on layer-1.
 Once they have acknowledged each other’s state, they can interact directly without the help of layer-1.

-### Moeing's Consensus Algorithm
+### The Consensus Algorithm

-Moeing chain adopts [tendermint](https://github.com/tendermint/tendermint) as its consensus engine.
+Smart Bitcoin Cash adopts [tendermint](https://github.com/tendermint/tendermint) as its consensus engine.
 The quorum of validators are elected by both hash power and BCH owners, and they take on duties in epochs.

 An epoch contains 2,016 blocks (takes about two weeks).
 During an epoch, BCH owners prove their ownerships of time-locked UTXOs and use the values of these UTXO to vote for a validator; whereas mining pools use coinbase transactions to vote.
 This is a hybrid consensus model: proof of hash power and stakes.